Cold Weather Pet Safety

 is perfect for the novice nail trimmer - it's essentially a powered emery board.
 It won't let the nail get too short, and dogs like the sanding effect, which won't twist the nail like clipping sometimes does.
 Before touching the nail, rub the leg and paw with the trimmer running so they get used to the quiet sound.
 Once they calm down, you can trim one nail at a time while speaking softly - they should respond in kind.

 Ears build up more waxy material in the winter because the skin is trying to replace the lost oils.
 Clean the ear canal at least twice a month to avoid issues.
-Check the ear canal and put a small amount of Doc Roy's® EAR CLEANSER
+Check the ear canal and put a small amount of VET BASICS® Ear Cleanser

-, rub gently, then wipe with a soft tissue or cotton ball.
+, in the ear, rub gently, then wipe with a soft tissue or cotton ball.
 If the ear is infected or irritated, clean the ear several times, then daily until resolved.
 Most ear infections can be cured with daily cleaning if they are caught early.

 The footpad is actually a huge, thick callus that heals quickly with care.
 Salt and snow melts dry out the pad, causing cracking and licking.
 Be sure to wash winter ice melt off your dog's feet and apply a moisturizer.
-If repair is needed, use Mega-Tek Pet Rebuilder
+If repair is needed, use Doc Roy's® Rescue Derm

-.
-Mega-Tek will moisturize and heal the chemical damage.
+to moisturize and heal the damage.
 House dogs usually need boots or socks to prevent excessive licking and chewing of the pad.
-Children’s socks work, but one warning.
-This year I put 4 socks on our dog, and when she ventured from carpet to hardwood floors, feet went everywhere!
-She did learn to handle it quickly, but it was the funniest thing she has done in her 9 years.
+Children’s socks work, but they can be difficult to manage on hardwood floors.

 , will increase the joint fluid, easing fatigue and trauma.
-The result of both is a pad and joint system that will give to the concussion trauma of running.
-Pain-free running will keep your dog placing their feet correctly, which decreases the wear on their joints.
+The result is a pad and joint system that will give to the concussion trauma of running.
+Pain-free running will help your dog place his feet correctly, which decreases the wear on the joints.

-As a veterinarian, it is ironic that I've had to deal with every one of these problems in my own pets, but that just means they could happen to anyone.
-Preventing winter issues on the outside and the inside out as well as appropriate shampoo has made winter easier for us.
+These problems could happen to anyone.
+Preventing winter issues on the outside and the inside can make winter easier for you and your pets.
 A few of these prevention practices can keep your pet healthy and feeling good all winter long.